steve1029/IES/README.md

     * Scipy
     * Numpy
     * Cupy
-    * hypy
+    * hypy: $\varepsilon$ and $\mu$ are provided with h5 format.
     * mpi4py
-    * pharminv:
-        * A package for analyzing the dominant frequency component for a given signal.
+    * pharminv: A package for analyzing the dominant frequency component for a given signal.
 The band structure of the photonic crystal can be obtained.

 ## Installation
 Please see `INSTALL.md` for installation.